inaimathi/langnostic/drafts/the-return-of-cl-notebook.md

 ; Evaluation aborted
 ```

-I want to stress that I have not failed to install the above native libraries.
+I want to stress that I have not failed to install the above "missing" native libraries.
 It's just that I use `nix` as a package manager, so they get installed in a directory that `cffi` doesn't expect.
 I've also tried installing the same through `apt-get` and still get similar errors.
 And don't even get me started on `OS X` or Windows setups of the same.

 So, unfortunately, a much as `:house` sucks, I'm sticking with it, and working around its shortcomings.
 I've also got plans to submit it to [`quicklisp`](https://github.com/quicklisp/quicklisp-projects) once I work up a reasonable test suite.